Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 ## Getting All Books Endpoint: Code

-Let's update our route function in `routes.py` to include support for retrieving our models.
+Let's create a route function `handle_books` in `routes.py` to include support for retrieving all our data.

 ```python
 #routes.py